Swan maiden: East Asia

-East Asian folkloric traditions also attest the occurrence of similar tales about celestial maidens.
+East Asian folkloric traditions also attest to similar tales about celestial maidens.

-A tale from Lew Chew was related ca. the beginning of the 19th century by Envoy Li Ting-yuan: a farmer, Ming-Ling-Tzu, who owns a pristine fountain of the purest water, sights a maiden fair bathing in the water source and possibly soiling it.
+A tale from Lew Chew was related by Envoy Li Ting-yuan, circa the beginning of the 19th century: a farmer, Ming-Ling-Tzu, who owns a pristine fountain of the purest water, sees a maiden fair bathing in the water source and possibly soiling it.
 He notices the maiden's garments, of a "ruddy sunset colour", draped nearby in a pine tree.
-He gets her garments and does not return it to her.
-The man marries the maiden, they live together for ten years and have a son and a daughter.
+He gets her garments and does not return them to her.
+The man marries the maiden, they live together for ten years, and have a son and a daughter.
 One day, when her husband is away, the mysterious maiden climbs a tree and ascends to the sky, leaving her human family forever.

 China

 Overview

 Scholar James H. Grayson dates the appearance of the tale in Chinese sources to some time after the second century B.C.

 In the first catalogue of Chinese folktales (devised in 1937), Wolfram Eberhard abstracted a Chinese folktype indexed as number 34, Schwanenjungfrau ("The Swan Maiden"): a poor human youth is directed to the place where supernatural women bathe by a cow or a deer; the women may be Swan Maidens, a celestial weaver, one of the Pleiades, one of the "9 Celestial Maidens", or a fairy; he steals the garments of one of them and makes her his wife; she finds the garments and flies back to Heaven; the youth goes after her, and meets her in the Heavenly realm; the Heavenly king decrees that the couple shall meet only once a year.
 Based on some of the variants available then, Eberhard dated the story to the 5th century, although the tale seems much older, with references to it in the Huainanzi (2nd century BC).